-The Legends National Cup powered by US CLUB LAX is the ultimate team tournament for high school and youth aged boys and girls.
+The Legends National Cup powered by US CLUB LAX is the ultimate team tournament for high school and youth aged boys.
 Legends aims to provide a high quality and rare opportunity for an unmatched experience for all in attendance!

 - 50+ Men’s College Coaches on site